Controversial New Religions: Reception

 The volume received generally positive reviews.
 Karlie King praised the essays included for their thoroughness and the angles from which they explored the material, though noted most used the rhetoric of academia and so would be most suited for that audience.
 A review from the journal Illness, Crisis & Loss praised the book as "interesting on its own merit" and said it was "another fine example of Oxford University Press' ability to carefully research, document and incorporate vital information" into reference works.
 The reviewer said the book "exposed the raw nerves of what religion can and has become for many".
 A review in the journal Missiology said the book would serve as a resource for those looking for a less sensationalistic approach to learning about NRMs.

 Some reviews described it as "typical" of the edited collections devoted to this topic.
 George Adams described it as uneven in places, with some individual chapters being written by people who seemed too sympathetic to the groups they were studying.
-He singled out Christenson's chapter on Scientology as in his view not adequately covering how the Church of Scientology had controlled the narrative, and said Harley's chapter on J. Z. Knight did not engage with basic questions of the legitimacy of the practices in question.
+He singled out Christensen's chapter on Scientology as in his view not adequately covering how the Church of Scientology had controlled the narrative, and said Harley's chapter on J. Z. Knight did not engage with basic questions of the legitimacy of the practices in question.
 He also noted that the more specialized chapters presumed the reader already knew of the groups, while others assumed no previous knowledge of them.
 In a review from Choice magazine, reviewer C. H. Lippy recommended the volume, calling it valuable to scholars for reference and analysis.
 He described the book as rejecting cult-type language and ideas of brainwashing, focusing instead on internal elements.
 King noted that at the core of all the essays in the volume were two ideas: a utopia-dystopia narrative and the connection between new religious movements and the idea of cults.

 Reviewing the second edition, J. R. Stone of Choice recommended the volume for both researchers and general readers.
 He said its inclusion of new chapters made it an ideal companion to the first edition.
 Jonathan Benthall, reviewing the work for The Times Literary Supplement, described it as a "balanced and intriguing book", noting its inclusion of many scholars studying in Nordic countries.
 He particularly singled out Hellesøy's chapter on Scientology for praise, calling it "insightful", however said Lewis and Petersen's introduction was "all-too-brief".